 This morning the City of Dénia and the Local Board Fallera They have announced the list of joint actions that they will carry out during the festivities in ecological matters and awareness of male violence.

-In order to carry out these campaigns, the Local Fallera Board, the Department of Fiestas, the Department of Addictive Behaviors, the Department of Equality and the Department of Ecological Transition have joined forces.
-It is the councilor of the latter, Maite Pérez Conejero, who has announced the first of the actions: the creation of a reusable glass for use at parties.
-The purpose of this measure is to limit the use of plastic and disconnect the party to dirt, for which 5000 units will be distributed among the different commissions so that they can be used as of tomorrow, when the Germanor Soup.
+In order to carry out these campaigns, the Fallera Local Board, the Department of Parties, the Department of Addictive Behaviors, the Department of Equality and the Department of Ecological Transition have joined forces.
+She is the councilor of the latter, Maite Pérez Conejero, which has announced the first of the actions: the creation of a reusable cup for use at parties.
+The purpose of this measure is to limit the use of plastic and untie the party to dirt, for which 5000 units will be distributed among the different commissions so that they can be used from tomorrow, when the Germanor Soup.

-In addition, according to the councilor for Equality, Javier Scotto, on these glasses the message will be labeled "Without a yes it is NO!" so that it is always present during the Fallas, since it has a tape to be able to carry it hanging around the neck.
+In addition, according to the councilor for Equality, Javier Scotto, on these glasses the message will be labeled "Without a yes it is NO!" so that you are always present during Fallas, since it has a ribbon to be able to wear it around the neck.

 Failures without plastic or machismo

 Two violet points with trained people will also be available on March 16 and 17, and a flyer with a decalogue of how to act against sexist aggressions will be included in all units of the Llibre de Falles.

 The Councilor for Addictive Behavior, Melani Ivars, has presented the posters that will be distributed to each commission with the slogan "For responsible consumption.
 Live the party with two toes", with which they seek to raise awareness about the dangers of alcohol abuse .
 "You can live the party with responsible consumption", said the mayor.